bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

 ```

 #### Archive pipeline
-The [archive page](/posts/) that shows all blog post grouped by year is generated using the archive pipeline.
+The [archive page](/posts/) that shows all blog posts grouped by year is generated using the archive pipeline.
 This pipeline has a dependency on the blog post pipeline and basically works the same way as the [tag index pipeline](#tag-index-pipeline).
 We read the template in the `input` phase and sets a destination and render the template in the `process` phase.

 ```csharp
 public ArchivePipeline()